Where are you located?

 Please send an email with as much information as possible to email@example.com.
 Although we take great care and time to schedule our public event schedule, we are always pleased to receive suggestions.

-Can someone from the Center come speak to my group?
+Can someone from the Center speak to my group?

 Please directly contact the individual faculty or staff member you feel is the best fit for your purposes.
-They will respond if they are interested and available.
-For more information and contact information on individuals, please see the “people” section of our website.
-Otherwise, please send an email with as much information as possible about your request to firstname.lastname@example.org.
+They will respond based on their availability and interest.
+For more information and contact information, please see the “people” section of our website.
+Otherwise, please send an email with as much information as possible about your request to firstname.lastname@example.org and your message will be gratefully considered.

 Can I major in Religion and Politics?

-There is not currently a major in Religion and Politics offered at Washington University in St. Louis.
-We do offer a minor program in Religion and Politics at this time.
+Currently there is not a major in Religion and Politics offered at Washington University in St. Louis.
+We offer a minor program in Religion and Politics at this time.
 For more information, please see here.

 How do I declare a minor in Religion and Politics?

 Please contact Sheri Peña, Administrative Coordinator, who can initiate the process and answer questions.
-The current director of undergraduate studies, Professor Laurie Maffly-Kipp will be available to guide you through the process of declaring a minor in Religion and Politics.
+The current director of undergraduate studies, Professor Marie Griffith will be available to answer your questions and guide you through the process of declaring a minor in Religion and Politics.
 For more information, please see here or email her at email@example.com.

 Do you have any job opportunities?